anomic30/Storz/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)

-**Storz** is a fully-decentralized, open source, usable-design-focued, storage application that is built to replace current storage providers in the market.
+**Storz** is a fully-decentralized, open source, usable-design-focused, storage application that is built to replace current storage providers in the market.

 **Features of our application**: